About Malvern St James

 Girls can be anything they want to be, whether that is a high flying academic, a passionate sportswoman, or both!
 They are not defined by what they can achieve but because of the support Malvern St James offers and the personal development we nurture in girls, they can go on to achieve everything they want.

+We are a day and boarding school offering the best of both worlds.
 We nurture a freedom of spirit, respect for others and support of every member of our school community.
 Our staff are innovative and passionate about their work and constantly evolve new ways to inspire learning and exploration of their subjects, often beyond the curriculum.
 We actively encourage debate and open discussion.
 We explore the world around us, at home and across the globe.
 We believe in maintaining truth and transparency as a school community.

 Malvern St James is a refreshing and inspiring school for girls.
 A school that helps girls to truly develop their thinking skills, to explore who they are and to develop the courage and self-belief to go out into the world and be true to who they are.